 Death in the Doctor’s Office

-The last Heyn brother, Lester, married Beatrice Nies Morris in 1918 when he was 34.
-They had two children, Eugene and Adelaide.
+The last Heyn brother, Lester, married Beatrice “Bebe” Nies Morris in 1918 in Chicago when he was 34.
+She had one child, Eugene, from a previous marriage.
+Lester and Beatrice had a daughter, Adelaide.
 But the marriage soured a few years later.
 In 1922, Beatrice filed for divorce and requested a restraining order against him.
-Their divorce proceedings, from alimony to custody, played out in the newspapers.
-Beatrice remarried to James Bray and moved to California with the children.
+Their divorce proceedings played out in the newspapers.
+Beatrice remarried to James Pray and moved to California with the children.

 The tragedies took their toll.
 Not long after Jerome’s death, he retired and closed the studio.
 Lester died on Sept.
 11, 1941 in his doctor’s office of a heart attack.
 He was buried at Temple Israel beside his mother and brothers.
 I didn’t get a picture of his grave, unfortunately.
 But I did find a photo of him in a newspaper ad.
 I could not trace his children after 1930.

 There are probably thousands of people in Nebraska who own old photographs with the Heyn name on them.
 Few know the story behind that name and the heartache attached to it over the years.